r-hub/blog/content/post/2020-02-04-code-generation/index.Rmd

 * The [quote by Bob Rudis above](https://github.com/rstudio/swagger/issues/1#issuecomment-395627756) refers to his work on [`crumpets`](https://github.com/hrbrmstr/crumpets/) where he used the [Swagger](https://en.wikipedia.org/wiki/Swagger_(software)) spec of the Gitea API to generate drafts of many, many functions.
 The idea was to have following commits edit functions enough to make them work without, as he said, starting from scratch.

-* When dealing with a less consistent web API, e.g. the [Hubspot API](https://developers.hubspot.com/docs/overview), a one-off webscraping of the docs can help list endpoints to be implemented and, say, open [tickets in a issue tracker](https://github.com/lockedata/hubspot/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22New+endpoint+%3Around_pushpin%3A%22) with some skeletons in them.
-One could use [the `projmgr` package by Emily Riederer](https://emilyriederer.github.io/projmgr/index.html) in such a context to open issues/list of tasks.

 * The experimental [`scaffolder` package](https://terrytangyuan.github.io/scaffolder) by Yuan Tang _"provides a comprehensive set of tools to automate the process of scaffolding interfaces to modules, classes, functions, and documentations written in other programming languages.
 As initial proof of concept, scaffolding R interfaces to Python packages is supported via reticulate."_.
 The [`scaffold_py_function_wrappe`](https://terrytangyuan.github.io/scaffolder/reference/scaffold_py_function_wrapper.html) takes a Python function as input and generates a R script skeleton (R code, and docs, both of them needing further editing).

-In these three cases, what's generated is a template for both R code and the corresponding `roxygen2` docs.
+In these two cases, what's generated is a template for both R code and the corresponding `roxygen2` docs.

 ## Generating code